chef/chef-web-docs/chef_master/source/packages.rst

 The following examples show how to use the install script.

-To install chef-client version 14.4.56:
+To install Chef Client 14.4.56:

 .. code-block:: bash

    $ curl -L https://omnitruck.chef.io/install.sh | sudo bash -s -- -v 14.4.56

-To install the latest version of the Chef development kit on Microsoft Windows from the ``current`` channel:
+To install the latest version of ChefDK on Microsoft Windows from the ``current`` channel:

 .. code-block:: none